 We study most variable stars by measuring their brightness over time.
 We plot this on a graph known as a light-curve.

 There are many kinds of variable star, but here are four of the most common types:

 An important type of variable star is called a Cepheid.
-These are yellow giant stars which pulsate.
-This is caused by the star swelling and shrinking in a regular, repeating way.
-Each time the star swells it gets cooler and fainter, then as it shrinks it gets hotter and brighter.
-The connection is called the period-luminosity relationship.
-It allows astronomers to calculate how far away these stars are.
-This is complicated by how much light the star releases at each stage.
+These are yellow, giant stars which pulsate.
+This pulsing is caused by the star swelling and shrinking in a regular, repeating way.
+Each time the star swells, it gets cooler and fainter.
+As it shrinks, it gets hotter and brighter.
+However, this is complicated by how much light the star releases at each stage.
 The star changes its opacity (how see-through it is) during the process, changing the amount of light we see.
-This is due to a layer of helium in the stars' envelope.
+The change in opacity is due to a layer of helium in the stars' envelope.

 RR Lyrae Variables

-Astronomers can use the size of the dip to calculate the relative sizes of the two stars.
+Astronomers use the size of the dip to calculate the relative sizes of the two stars.
 This can be combined with other observations to find the mass and density of both stars.
 This has taught us a lot about the different types of stars that exist.